amitofsk/dandy/docs/widgetApi.md

 ## AMKRDisplay Class
 ### Description
-This class displays an Arduino MKR1010.
+The `AMKRDisplay` class shows a widget that looks like the Arduino MKR1010 microcontroller.

 ### Member Functions
 The constructor: